forestgrape/coronavirus/coronavirus.md

 > In literature, the term tropism of viruses often used only in the context of tissues: in which tissues infections are observed, denoted here as [Tissue Tropism](#tissue-tropism).

+> The focus is on the tropism of coronaviruses.
+Many statements are true for most viruses.
+The more closely related the more: Coronaviruses < Nidovirales < positive sense RNA viruses < RNA viruses < viruses.

 Both evolution and biological constraints yield the tropism of viruses.
 Evolution favours successful survival both short-term and long-term.

 Questions relevant for the tropism of viruses in the virion state: